Roasted Shredded Brussels Sprouts

 - slivered almonds

-I did use a food processor to shred apart the Brussels Sprouts, but some got sliced the wrong way and didn’t separate and next time I’d just slice them up with a knife.
+I used a food processor to shred apart the Brussels Sprouts when I first made these, but some always got sliced the wrong way and didn’t separate.
+Now I’ve decided that cutting them by hand is best.
+Use these steps:

 Can the Roasted Shredded Brussels Sprouts be made ahead?